-- 3. Pushed convoys with two pushers in side-by-side formation shall carry by night the stern lights prescribed in paragraph 1 (c) (i) on the pusher providing the main propulsion, the other pusher shall carry the stern light prescribed in paragraph 1 (c) (ii) above. - 4.
-For the application of this chapter, pushed convoys whose maximum dimensions do not exceed 110 m by 12 m are regarded as single motorized vessels. - 5.
-The provisions of this article shall not apply to small craft pushing only other small crafts or to the pushing of small craft.
+- 3. When a pushed convoy is passing through the opening of a fixed or closed bridge or weir, or when passing through locks, the masthead lights prescribed in paragraph 1 (a) above may be carried at a reduced height so that passage may be effected without difficulty. - 4.
+Pushed convoys with two pushers in side-by-side formation shall carry by night the stern lights prescribed in paragraph 1 (c) (i) on the pusher providing the main propulsion, the other pusher shall carry the stern light prescribed in paragraph 1 (c) (ii) above. - 5.
+For the application of this chapter, pushed convoys whose maximum dimensions do not exceed 110 m by 12 m are regarded as single motorized vessels.